Assistant Professor and Coordinator of Piano

 "Robert Henry's lyricism hits the mark.
-Cogent shaping, dynamism, and powerful; inner voices decisively sing and project as his Chopin's bass lines reinforce this music's often ignored backbone; rapturous and texturally refined playing; absolutely enchanting." --Gramophone Magazine (Feb.
-2011)
+Cogent shaping, dynamism, and powerful; inner voices decisively sing and project as his Chopin's bass lines reinforce this music's often ignored backbone; rapturous and texturally refined playing; absolutely enchanting." --Gramophone Magazine

 Hailed as a "consummate artist -- brilliant, formidable, effortless, and the epitome of control and poise," Robert Henry is an internationally distinguished pianist, winning universal acclaim as orchestral soloist, recitalist, accompanist, and chamber musician.
 Possessing the rare combination of insight, inspiration, and a dazzling technique, he continues to touch and electrify audiences around the world.

-Along with cellist Charae Krueger, he has presented the complete works for cello and piano by Beethoven.
+Together with cellist Charae Krueger, he has presented the complete works for cello and piano by Beethoven.
 He is also a founding member of the Summit Piano Trio, joined by Helen Kim (violin) and Charae Krueger (cello).
-The Summit Piano Trio is scheduled to release a debut recording in 2014.
 Critics have praised his ensemble playing, saying, "It was clear from the outset that Robert Henry is a master of the keyboard.
 He moves easily from being an accompanist, to a soloist, to one member of the dialogue between his instrument and the ensemble.
 Robert Henry is top notch."

 Robert Henry has enjoyed phenomenal success in important piano competitions, ultimately winning the Gold Medal in four International Piano Competitions in the 2001-2002 season alone (New Orleans International Piano Competition, Washington International Piano Competition, Missouri Southern International Piano Competition, Alfredo Barilli International Piano Competition).
 These prizes stand alongside fourteen additional first place awards received throughout his career, including the Clara Wells National Competition.
 On three occasions, juries have spontaneously created special prizes to honor his performances, including Best Performance of a 20th-Century Work and Best Performance of a Commissioned Work.
 He is a laureate of the 2003 Seiler International Piano Competition (Germany).

-A recently named International Steinway Artist, Mr. Henry has earned a reputation for giving stunning performances of the most demanding repertoire and for presenting overlooked masterpieces to the public, from Bach to Babajanian.
-One New York critic wrote, "Robert Henry's Chopin-Godowsky Etudes were beautiful beyond description.
+An International Steinway Artist, Dr. Henry has earned a reputation for giving stunning performances of the most demanding repertoire and for presenting overlooked masterpieces to the public, from Bach to Boulanger.
+One New York critic wrote, "Robert Henry's Chopin-Godowsky Études were beautiful beyond description.
 His sound brings to mind the great pianists of the past, for whom beauty of tone was integral to the structure of the phrase."

-Mr. Henry earned the Doctor of Musical Arts degree from the University of Maryland, with additional studies at the Cleveland Institute of Music and the Glinka Conservatory in St. Petersburg, Russia.
-He was awarded the 2009 Distinguished Alumni Award.
-He has studied closely with pianists Larissa Dedova, Sergei Dzevanovsky, Anne Koscielny, David Watkins, Sergei Babayan, and André Watts.
+Dr. Henry earned the Doctor of Musical Arts degree from the University of Maryland, with additional studies at the Cleveland Institute of Music and the Glinka Conservatory in St. Petersburg, Russia.
+He was awarded the 2009 KSU Distinguished Alumni Award.
+He has studied closely with pianists Larissa Dedova, Sergei Dzevanovsky, Anne Koscielny, Raymond Hanson, David Watkins, Joseph Meeks, George Mintz, Sergei Babayan, and André Watts.

-As an educator and pedagogue, Robert Henry presents lectures, masterclasses, residencies, youth concerts, and has been featured in American Music Teacher, Gramophone, and Clavier.
-He has served as recitalist, clinician, and juror for state, regional, and national MTNA conventions and competitions.
+As an educator and pedagogue, Dr. Robert Henry is an MTNA Nationally Certified educator and has lectured and performed at universities, conservatories, and festivals worldwide.
+He has served as recitalist, clinician, and juror for state, regional, and national MTNA conventions and competitions, and he has been featured in American Music Teacher, Gramophone, and Clavier.
 He operates an exclusive private studio in Atlanta, GA.
-He is Artistic Director of the Great Performances Concert Series in Highlands, NC, Assistant Director of the Atlanta Boy Choir, Organist-Choirmaster of the Episcopal Church of the Incarnation in Highlands, NC, and he proudly serves as Artist-in-Residence at Kennesaw State University in Atlanta, GA.
+He is Director of the Atlanta Boy Choir, Organist-Choirmaster of the Saint George's Episcopal Church in Griffin, GA, and he proudly serves as Assistant Professor and Coordinator of Piano at Kennesaw State University.

-Robert and his wife Meryl live in historic Marietta, GA, with their son, Lucas Sebastian Henry.
+Robert lives in historic Marietta, GA, with his son, Lucas Sebastian Henry.
 He maintains his web-presence at www.roberthenry.org.